bitcoin/bitcoin/src/test/README.md

 If for whatever reason you want to produce a core dump file for this fault, you can do that as well.
 By default, the boost test runner will intercept system errors and not produce a core file.
-To bypass this, add `--catch_system_errors=no` to the `test_bitcoin` arguments and ensure that your ulimits are set properly (e.g. `ulimit -c unlimited`).
+To bypass this, add `--catch_system_errors=no` to the `test_syscoin` arguments and ensure that your ulimits are set properly (e.g. `ulimit -c unlimited`).

 Running the tests and hitting a segmentation fault should now produce a file called `core`